-- There is a whistleblowing policy and culture where staff can raise concerns about unsafe practice, and that these concerns will be taken seriously. - There is a clear and promoted complaints system in place for students, carers, families and other stakeholders. - Parents, carers and stakeholders have an understanding of the responsibility placed on the college and staff for child protection and safeguarding by setting out its obligations in the college prospectus and on the college's website. - Relevant agencies are notified by prior agreement for unexplained absence for a student who is subject to a Child in Need or Child Protection Plan or at risk of 'missing in eduaction' and where no contact can be established with the student, parent, carer or appropriate adult linked to the student. - Effective and robust partnership links are developed with relevant agencies and cooperate as required with their enquiries regarding child protection matters, including attendance at Child Protection Conferences and Child in Need meetings. - Student concerns are documented to support early identification, referral and actions to safeguard. - All records are kept securely using the college's online secure system CPOMs. - The college procedures are followed where an allegation is made against a member of staff or volunteer. - Safer recruitment practices are always followed. - Confidentiality is consistently applied appropriately.

-8. Supporting Students

-We recognise that students who are abused or who witness violence may find it difficult to develop a positive sense of self-worth; they may feel anger, distress, fear, helplessness, humiliation and some sense of blame.
-Life experiences may impact on the mental health of a student including experiencing serious trauma.

-The college may be the only stable, secure and predictable element in the lives of students who are at risk.
-At college their behaviour may be challenging and defiant or they may be withdrawn.
-We also recognise that some students are more vulnerable than others, which include students with special educational needs and or disabilities.

-Our college will support our students by:

-- Developing the content of the curriculum and pastoral support to cover safeguarding issues including online bullying, sexting, child sexual exploitation (CSE), child criminal exploitation (CCE), gangs, youth generated images, female genital mutilation (FGM), preventing radicalisation, peer on peer abuse and anti- bullying. - Maintaining a College ethos which promotes a positive, supportive and secure environment, and which gives students a sense of being valued. - Maintaining an effective Positive Behaviour Policy with restorative practice at its centre. - Proactively ensuring that all students know the college code of conduct and expectations of behaviour, and that as members of our college community they are valued and will be supported to develop personal and social skills including positive behaviour and attitudes. - Taking all appropriate actions to address concerns about the welfare of a student, working to local policies and procedures in full working partnership with agencies including Kirklees Safeguarding Children's Partnership. - Promoting student health and safety. - Conducting a rigorus criminal convictions risk assessment process where applicants assessed as low or medium risk receive appropriate support to fully engage with their studies.
+☐ There is a whistleblowing policy and culture where staff can raise concerns about unsafe practice, and that these concerns will be taken seriously. • • Relevant agencies are notified by prior agreement for unexplained absence for a student who is subject to a Child in Need or Child Protection Plan or at risk of 'missing in eduaction' and where no contact can be established with the student, parent, carer or appropriate adult linked to the student.
+Effective and robust partnership links are developed with relevant agencies and cooperate as required with their enquiries regarding child protection matters, including attendance at Child Protection Conferences and Child in Need meetings.
+Student concerns are documented to support early identification, referral and actions to safeguard. • All records are kept securely using the college's online secure system CPOMs.
+The college procedures are followed where an allegation is made against a member of staff or volunteer.
+Safer recruitment practices are always followed.
+Confidentiality is consistently applied appropriately.
+8. Supporting Students develo humilia studen The co who ar withdra cognise that students who are abused or who witness violence may find it difficult to p a positive sense of self-worth; they may feel anger, distress, fear, helplessness, ation and some sense of blame.
+Life experiences may impact on the mental health of a set including experiencing serious trauma.
+Sollege may be the only stable, secure and predictable element in the lives of students are at risk.
+At college their behaviour may be challenging and defiant or they may be awn.
+We also recognise that some students are more vulnerable than others, which is students with special educational needs and or disabilities.
+Our co llege will support our students by: Developing the content of the curriculum and pastoral support to cover safeguarding issues including online bullying, sexting, child sexual exploitation (CSE), child criminal exploitation (CCE), gangs, youth generated images, female genital mutilation (FGM), preventing radicalisation, peer on peer abuse and anti- bullying.
+Maintaining a College ethos which promotes a positive, supportive and secure environment, and which gives students a sense of being valued.
+Maintaining an effective Positive Behaviour Policy with restorative practice at its centre.
+Proactively ensuring that all students know the college code of conduct and expectations of behaviour, and that as members of our college community they are valued and will be supported to develop personal and social skills including positive behaviour and attitudes. • Taking all appropriate actions to address concerns about the welfare of a student, working to local policies and procedures in full working partnership with agencies including Kirklees Safeguarding Children's Partnership.
+Promoting student health and safety.
+Conducting a rigorus criminal convictions risk assessemnt process where applicants assessed as low or medium risk receive appropriate support to fully engage with their studies.